yasircse/webpack2reactboilerplate/README.md

  After that update the plugins section with

-Step 17: Setting up production and development environment so that we can use ”extract-text-webpack-plugin” in production mode and and HMR in development mode.
+<strong>Step 17</strong>: Setting up production and development environment so that we can use ”extract-text-webpack-plugin” in production mode and and HMR in development mode.
 We are doing this because ”extract-text-webpack-plugin” does not work with HMR.

 Since we are using windows therefore we have to install
-Command: npm install --save-dev cross-env
+<strong>Command</strong>: npm install --save-dev cross-env

 Now let’s make some changes in “package.json” scripts as follow "scripts": {